 The Digi-Tech Factory for Norwich City College is a teaching and learning space that feels more like a professional environment than a classroom.
 It positions digital technologies as a contemporary industry in East England and Norwich City College as a leader in the field.

-The Digi-Tech Factory will house Norwich City College’s full- and part-time technology, engineering and design courses in one building.
-Its presence will add to the already thriving digital tech sector in Norfolk and Suffolk by supporting the teaching and research of nearly 500 students, providing experience opportunities to over 100 apprentices and creating new jobs on campus.
+The Digi-Tech Factory houses Norwich City College’s full- and part-time technology, engineering and design courses in one building.
+Its presence adds to the already thriving digital tech sector in Norfolk and Suffolk by supporting the teaching and research of nearly 500 students, providing experience opportunities to over 100 apprentices and creating new jobs on campus.

 PARTS ON SHOW